 To find out more about what being a qualified veterinary nurse (RVN) means – and about the vital role RVNs play in practice, watch this short video created by the Royal College of Veterinary Surgeons and featured on the British Veterinary Nursing Association website.

 Cats – general care information

-International Cat Care (formerly the Feline Advisory Bureau) is a charity dedicated to promoting the health and welfare of cats through improved feline knowledge, to help us all care better for our cats.
-This is the best cat website we know for information on cat diseases, cat behaviour and general cat care to support best care of cats.
+International Cat Care is a charity dedicated to promoting the health and welfare of cats through improved feline knowledge, to help us all care better for our cats.
+Their website gives a huge range of information on cat diseases, cat behaviour and general cat care to support best care of cats.

 The cat care section on the Cats Protection website hosts a wealth of answers to cat care queries.
 The website also gives information about what the Cat Protection does and how you can support the charity, or adopt a cat.

 As well as giving advice on looking after your cat, The Governing Council of the Cat Fancy provides information on choosing, breeding and showing pedigree cats.